-As of October 1, 2021, if you choose to renew your application online, it will cost $70 and is still valid for the same 5-year timeframe.
-If you choose to renew in person, the fee remains $85.
+If you choose to renew your application online, it will cost $70 and is still valid for the same 5-year timeframe.
+If you choose to renew in person, the fee remains $78.

 Fortunately, there are several credit cards that will reimburse the fee regardless of approval.